South India Textile Research Association: Location

 The institute is located on Avinashi Road, Peelamedu, Coimbatore near the Airport.

+Its surrounding area is known as Sitra or Chitra-a variation of its acronym.

 Administration

 The research center is governed by a Council of Administration consisting of member representatives of the Industry, Scientists and Government.

 Campus and facilities

 The campus is located on the Avinashi Road, Peelamedu, Coimbatore.
 It is a sprawling campus of about 32.5 acres, with a floor space of about 15,000 sq. m., The campus is equipped full range of sophisticated textile testing instruments and modern machines with textile testing, electronics and calibration laboratories, library.
 A pilot mill is located inside the campus to carry our real time simulation tests and research.
 The physical and chemical laboratories are accredited by NABL in accordance with the standard ISO/IEC 17025: 1999 General Requirements for the competence of Testing and Calibration laboratories.